Apply for funding of American Battlefield Trips for your classroom

 The Field Trip Fund is designed to bring K-12 classes to Civil War, Revolutionary War, and War of 1812 battlefields, museums, and historic sites.

-The following items can be covered by the Field Trip Fund: transportation, meals, admission fees, and reasonable presenter/guide fees.
+The following items can be covered by the Field Trip Fund: transportation, admission fees, and reasonable presenter/guide fees.

 The following items will NOT be covered by the Field Trip Fund: non-Civil War, Revolutionary War, or War of 1812-related trips, luxury options, overnight lodging, and souvenir purchases.

-With our current funding and number of applications, fewer than half of applications are approved.
+With our current funding and number of applications, fewer than half of the applications are approved.
 Approved trips can be reimbursed for as little as $250 or as much as $1,500.

 The Field Trip Fund is designed to help offset field trip costs for school districts, it is not designed to fully fund a field trip.